davis-tessa/vrover2018/README.md

 1. Define human readable variables so it’s easy for the rest of the team to tell what  you are doing (avoid using x, y, 1, etc.)

 2. ##Comment, ##comment, ##comment!
 Every line that needs an explanation (unless it's ridiculous).
-For ourselves (it helps to verify the logic as we go) and for others – it sounds like we will be potentially passing this on to other team
+For ourselves (it helps to verify the logic as we go) and for others – it sounds like we will be potentially passing this on to other teams

 3. Most bugs are caused by spelling mistakes or a mis-match in function definition between modules.
 Before assuming the logic is flawed, check your code: